AmeyaShahane/MarchMadness/README.md

 # MarchMadness

-Project done during Spring 2019 season recently made public based on March Madnesss season.
+Project done during Spring 2019 season made public based on March Madnesss season.
 Data extracted, tidied, and loaded into visualizations such as word clouds and linear regressions by ranking of severity of fan engagement for each March Madness game via Twitter API and streamlined data.